Have any questions? Ask here! or call 919-933-YOGA (9642).

 You can just walk in for a class, but we suggest

-you come a few minutes early so you have enough time to fill out a release form and pick up your FIRST CLASS FREE pass (locals only).
-If you choose to buy a PASS CARD of classes on your first day, we will give you another FREE class.
+you come a few minutes early so you have enough time to pay for class, fill out a release form and set up your mat in the yoga room.
+If you choose to buy a PASS CARD of classes on your first day, we will give you a FREE class added to your Newcomers Pass Card.
 Your next step is to sign in on the sign-up sheet in the yoga studio, meet the instructor and settle

 What do I wear?